 Our need for cash in the next twelve months relates primarily to contractual obligations which include debt service, pension plan funding, purchase commitments and operating leases, as well as working capital, capital maintenance programs, the funding of plant consolidation and rationalizations, dividends and share repurchases.
 We may also use cash to pursue other potential strategic acquisitions or voluntary pension plan contributions.
+In addition, we continually monitor debt and capital markets.
+We may, from time to time, pursue one or more transactions to refinance all or a portion of the 2025 Notes, which may include, among other things, the purchase of 2025 Notes in the open market.
+We would expect to cancel any 2025 Notes purchased.
 Capital expenditures in 2022, excluding acquisitions, if any, are expected to total approximately \$95 million and are expected to be funded by cash from operations.
 We anticipate that our liquidity will continue to be adequate to fund our cash requirements for the next twelve months.

 We manage our working capital to increase our flexibility to pay down debt.
 Debt will fluctuate throughout any operating period based upon the timing of receipts from customers and payments to vendors.
-As of March 31, 2022 and December 31, 2021, approximately 80 percent and 75 percent of accounts payable was current, approximately 15 percent and 20 percent was 1-30 days past due and approximately five percent was past due greater than 30 days, respectively.
+As of June 30, 2022 and June 30, 2021, approximately 80 percent of accounts payable was current at both dates, approximately 15 percent and ten percent was 1-30 days past due and approximately five and ten percent was greater than 30 days past due, respectively.